Pa1mantri/VSD_Hardware_Design/README.md

 <img width="659" alt="Screenshot_20230210_033259" src="https://user-images.githubusercontent.com/114488271/218063132-82863e7c-0636-4487-aceb-0582771c6b9f.png">

+Based on the clock period the synthesizer decides the maximum possible combinational delay that meets the STA requirement.

 In a common design usually the working frequency (Tclk) will be fixed to achieve a certain performance so the components (TCOMBI) will need to be optimized.
 The clock period will limit the delays in Reg2Reg Paths - so the synth tools will need to select proper technology cells from the library (.lib file contain TCQ, TSETUP/HOLD, TCOMBI_cell) to meet the clock period.

 - **Input/output External Delay** : Because for the external circuit elements we do not have control and we get also other influences like routing - we need to       define a   timing margin that will decrease our available timing for the "input/output circuit" .
 The Input/output External Delay is defined usually by standards   (e.g. SPI,   I2C etc.) or IO budgeting and this is given by the designer of the external circuitry organized usually in a module or IP.